scottbedard/hexchess.ts/README.md

 @bedard/hexchess

 Commands:
-  apply <fen> <moves>   Apply legal moves to a position is-checkmate <fen>    Test if the board is in checkmate is-stalemate <fen>    Test if the board is in stalemate parse <fen>           Parse FEN string to JSON stringify <json>      Stringify JSON to FEN string
+  apply <fen> <moves>     Apply legal moves to a position is-checkmate <fen>      Test if the board is in checkmate is-stalemate <fen>      Test if the board is in stalemate moves <fen> <position>  Get CSV of all legal moves from a position parse <fen>             Parse FEN string to JSON stringify <json>        Stringify JSON to FEN string

 Options:
   -s, --silent          Disable error logging